 The most common reason to sub-contract HR is to save on the costs of recruiting in-house staff when there may not be enough work to justify it.
 This is an especially relevant issue for small businesses, who may still be building up their organisation and aiming to turn a profit.

-Businesses may also struggle to keep on top of the more specialist aspects of HR, for example employment relations issues or handling a TUPE transfer.
+Small businesses may also struggle to keep on top of the more specialist aspects of HR, for example employment relations issues or handling a TUPE transfer.
 By outsourcing these functions to HR consultants who have a huge array of experience in those areas, employers can free up time to focus on making their business successful and profitable.

 How to outsource HR

-It’s important to weigh the pros and cons of outsourcing HR for your business before deciding whether to go ahead with the process.
-Consider just the HR basics you will need to carry out – plus the employment laws you need to follow – against the amount of time and money your business has.
+It’s important to weigh the pros and cons of outsourcing HR for your small business before deciding whether to go ahead with the process.
+Consider just the HR basics you will need to carry out – plus the employment laws you need to follow – against the amount of time and money your company has.
 If it seems like it might be a struggle, it may be a good idea to start exploring outsourcing options.

 Make a checklist of what your ideal HR provider looks like.
 Which services do you need them to provide?
 Which functions do you need help with?
 Do your research and look for personal recommendations before settling on your preferred option.